learnlatex/learnlatex.github.io/en/more-11.md

 title: "More on: Formatting: fonts and spacing"
 ---

-## Suppressing the indent for one paragraphs
+## Suppressing the indent for one paragraph

  If you want to suppress that for a single case, you can use `\noindent`.
- This should be _very_ rarely used: most of the time, you should let LaTeX handle this automatically.
+ This should be _very_ rarely used; most of the time, you should let LaTeX handle this automatically.

  ```latex